1codehappy/datalayer/readme.md

 See our [wiki](https://github.com/c0dehappy/datalayer/wiki) to more information.

-To contribute, read then [rules](https://github.com/c0dehappy/datalayer/blob/master/contributing.md)
+To contribute, read the [rules](https://github.com/c0dehappy/datalayer/blob/master/contributing.md).

 #### License